anita-miller/Zendesk_codingChallenge/README.md

     Application path decisions:

-        When use runs the application, it can choose to view all of the ticket or one by one based on id.
+        After running the application, user can choose to view all of the ticket or one by one based on id.
         If user chooses the first options, 25 tickets will be displayed, and at the end of each set of tickets user will have the options to go to previous, next page